-For thousands of years, methods of shipping products across the seas and oceans remained essentially the same.
+For thousands of years, methods of shipping products across the ocean remained essentially the same.
 Products were brought to port in wooden crates, sacks, and kegs by wagons or, later, by trucks and trains.
 Ships were then loaded and unloaded crate by crate, sack by sack, and keg by keg.
 It was a time-consuming and labor-intensive process.
 Theft was a perpetual problem.
 Often a ship spent more time in ports, loading and unloading, than it would spend at sea.

 The advent of World War II brought new logistical challenges in supplying millions of U.S and allied troops overseas and innovative approaches were needed to efficiently supply the war effort.
 During this period, small, standardized boxes full of war material were introduced to increase the American convoys' capacity to deliver wartime necessities.

 After the war, a trucking entrepreneur named Malcom McLean bought a shipping company and, in 1956, started the practice of transporting product-filled truck trailers that were lifted directly from truck to ship.
 Whole containers, not just small parcels, were now moved efficiently onto ships.
 This transportation process, called intermodalism, allowed products to be shipped around the world quickly, cheaply, and efficiently by using cargo containers that more easily fit on trucks, trains, and ships.

 The arrival of containers and intermodalism revolutionized the shipping industry.
 Containers could be efficiently stacked, allowing more and more goods to be transported across the seas.
 Labor costs were dramatically lowered and, since containers were sealed, theft was reduced.
 Over time, the marine transportation industry and the size of ships, trucks, trains, docks, and ports increased and expanded to handle the growing use of containers.
 The impact on global commerce was enormous, leading to a boom in international trade due to lower transportation and handling costs.